Whether you live in Stotfold, or plan to visit us in the future, you will find lots of useful information on this website.

 Central Bedfordshire Council's website includes very useful information regarding Coronavirus, how this might impact on their services, and an online form for you to register for assistance during this time

-Further information can be found on the Government’s dedicated webpage https://www.gov.uk/guidance/national-lockdown-stay-at-home
+Current Information can be found on the Government’s dedicated webpage https://www.gov.uk/guidance/restrictionswhatyoucanandcannotdo

-The Town Council main reception and office remain closed to the public, but our staff are all working from home.
+The Town Council main reception and office will remain closed to the public until the beginning of September 2021, our staff are all working normal hours, partly from home and partly in the office.
 If you wish to speak to a member of staff, please contact us on 01462 730064.
-Usual office hours will be 10am - 4pm, Monday -Friday.
+Usual office hours are 10am - 4pm, Monday -Friday.
 All staff are contactable by telephone or email.

 Staff can be contacted Monday - Friday on 01462 730064 or email@example.com.

 Hirings of all Town Council facilities are now free from restrictions.
 Please note the following guidelines:

 • All limits on social contact will be removed (currently groups of 6 people or 2 households indoors, or 30 people outdoors).